Dispersive decay of small data solutions for the KdV equation: Introduction

 \subsection{Acknowledgments}

 Mihaela Ifrim was partially supported by a Clare Boothe Luce Professorship.
-Herbert Koch was partially supported by the DFG through CRC 1060.
+Herbert Koch was partially supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the Hausdorff Center for Mathematics under Germany's Excellence Strategy - EXC-2047/1 - 390685813 and through CRC 1060 - project number 211504053.
 Daniel Tataru was partially supported by the NSF grant DMS-1800294 as well as by a Simons Investigator grant from the Simons Foundation.

 \newsection{Linear analysis} In this section we consider dispersive bounds for the linear KdV equation \eqref{kdv-lin}, and prove Proposition~\ref{p:lin}.
 We begin with a heuristic discussion.

 The fundamental solution for \eqref{kdv-lin} can be described using the Airy function,